 According to Article 78 of the Constitution, the National Assembly must enact legislation to give effect towards the recognition of indigenous law and regulate its usage in the formal justice system.
 The legislation is supposed to safeguard and acknowledge the traditional law, interests, and rights of individuals, communities, and groups.
 It is also required to ensure that customary law is consistent with the Bill of Rights and the Constitution.
-The Constitution also recognizes the role of alternative dispute resolution mechanisms, including indigenous law, in resolving disputes.
-The courts are duty-bound by Article 159 (2) (c) for the promotion of other ways of resolving conflict: mediation, conciliation, traditional dispute resolution mechanisms, and arbitration.
+The Constitution also recognises the role of alternative dispute resolution mechanisms, including indigenous law, in resolving disputes.
+The courts are duty-bound by Article 159 (2) (c) to promote other ways of resolving conflict: mediation, conciliation, traditional dispute resolution mechanisms, and arbitration.
 In addition to the constitutional recognition of customary law, the Kenyan government has also taken steps to safeguard and market the rights of indigenous communities in the country.
-For example, the government has established the National Cohesion and Integration Commission, which includes promoting and protecting the entitlements of all communities in Kenya, including indigenous communities.
-The Commission is also responsible for promoting tolerance and understanding among communities and addressing issues of discrimination and marginalization.
+For example, the government has established the National Cohesion and Integration Commission, which promotes and protects the entitlements of all communities in Kenya, including indigenous communities.
+The Commission is also responsible for promoting tolerance and understanding among communities and addressing issues of discrimination and marginalisation.
 The constitutional recognition of African Indigenous/Customary laws in Kenya provides a legal framework for protecting and promoting the rights and interests of indigenous communities.
-However, it is essential to note that the usage of indigenous laws is subject to certain limitations and must respect the Bill of Rights and follow the Constitution.
+However, it is essential to note that using indigenous laws is subject to certain limitations and must respect the Bill of Rights and follow the Constitution.232

-&lt;sup>219 Richard L Abel, 'A Bibliography of the Customary Laws in Kenya' (1970) 6 East African Law Journal 100.
+231 Richard L Abel, 'A Bibliography of the Customary Laws in Kenya' (1970) 6 East African Law Journal 100.

-&lt;sup>220 Abra Lyman and Darren Kew, 'An African Dilemma: Resolving Indigenous Conflicts in Kenya Forum: Sacred Earth: People Land Conflict' (2010) 11 Georgetown Journal of International Affairs 37.
+232 Abra Lyman and Darren Kew, 'An African Dilemma: Resolving Indigenous Conflicts in Kenya Forum: Sacred Earth: People Land Conflict' (2010) 11 Georgetown Journal of International Affairs 37.

-The Judicature Act, in chapter 8, recognises customs of various tribes in Kenya as one of the origins of laws in Kenya; however, the caveat is that it is applicable only if it is not repugnant or contrary to the constitution or any written law; it also must not conflict with justice and morality.
-The Succession Act 1981 recognizes customary law exits and permits its application under the following circumstances.
+The Judicature Act, in chapter 8, recognises customs of various tribes in Kenya as one of the origins of laws in Kenya; however, the caveat is that it is applicable only if it is not objectionable or contrary to the Constitution or any written law; it also must not conflict with justice and morality.
+The Succession Act 1981 recognises customary law exits and permits its application under the following circumstances.

-- Properties of the deceased who passed on before coming into effect of the succession Act 1981 - Devolution of property, provided by the deceased under his will, is covered by the deceased's customary law. - 3) Section 33 of the Succession Act 1981 provides for customary law application under certain circumstances provided in section 32, such as livestock, agricultural land, and some crops belonging to some nomad tribes, which the minister may specify as such.
+- Properties of the deceased who passed on before coming into effect of the Succession Act 1981 - 2) Devolution of property, provided by the deceased under his Will, is covered by the deceased's customary law. - 3) Section 33 of the Succession Act 1981 provides for customary law application under certain circumstances provided in section 32, such as livestock, agricultural land, and some crops belonging to some nomad tribes, which the minister may specify as such.